May 12, 2017, by Brigitte Nerlich

 “The concept of the human microbiome was first suggested by Joshua Lederberg, who coined the term ‘microbiome, to signify the ecological community of commensal, symbiotic, and pathogenic microorganisms that literally share our body space’ (Lederberg and McCray 2001)” (See NIH microbiome project article, 2009).*

-So, 2001 was the year that the microbiome became a topic for research.
+Anyway, around 2001 was the year that the microbiome began to become a popular topic for research.

 In 2007, the US National Institutes for Health (NIH) launched the Human Microbiome Project (HMP) (a meta-genomics project), stating that “The Microbiome is the full collection of microbes (bacteria, fungi, viruses, etc.) that naturally exist within the human body.
 Initiatives in this area would focus on developing a deeper understanding of these communities of microbes in order to determine how they affect human health”.
 In 2008, the International Human Microbiome Consortium was launched “with the mission of generating resources that would enable the comprehensive characterization of the human microbiome and analysis of its role in human health and disease.”
 (HMP)